GuruMaps/AndroidManual/03-settings.md

 ![](/assets/open_backup_dropbox.png)

 * Move .gbackup file to Internal Storage &gt; Galileo\_backups folder.
 All .gbackup files from this directory will be listed in Galileo.
-Go to Settings &gt; Data Backup and tap prefered backup.
+Go to Settings &gt; Data Backup and tap preferred backup.

 **Note**: restoring from backup will remove all current bookmarks and GPS tracks in My Collections.